makelinux/lib/README.md

 * mac_to_ip - looks in LAN IP for MAC
 * ip_to_mac - show MAC address for specified IP in LAN
 * fs_usage - show biggest directories and optionally files on a filesystem, for exampe on root: fs_usage -a /
+* PATH_add - adds argument to PATH, if required
-* gcc_set - set specified compiler as default (in variable CC) and cross compiler
+* gcc_set - set specified [cross] compiler as default in environment
 * mem_drop_caches - drop chaches and free this memory.
 Practically not required
 * mem_avail_kb - Returns available for allocation RAM, which is sum of MemFree, Buffers and Cached memory
 * wget_as_me - Run wget with cookies from firefox to access authenticated data